RohitChandupatla/proposal-notify-myhabit/Proposal.md

 ####  Design Presentation
 • Using Front-end page plan (single-page web app (SPA) and Front-end responsive design, a new design concept will be presented based on your sketches (Bootstrap).
 There will undoubtedly be a common subject, but we will strive to think outside the box and come up with something unique.
 The best ideas are frequently generated in this manner.

+### Sprint 3
+#### Website Build
+• Your website is built with the basic home page utilizing Backend language + framework (Java / Spring (or Spring Boot) and the database for the Application is generated using everything we've learned.
+The data can now be dynamically accessed from the database.
+We'll give it to you after it's finished and go over the details in accordance with the goals we set out to achieve.

+### Sprint 4
+####  Testing and Installation
+The functionalities that have been built thus far have been tested, and the application is currently hosted on Heroku and will operate on any device.
+Any deployment difficulties will be addressed, and the application will be ready for further development next semester.

 ## Technological stack